About the HLA

 Funding, Resources and Declarations of Interest

-medics.academy donated film crews, design and engineering resources, studio resources and meeting space for the HLA and the scholars to use. medics.academy continue to support the HLA with staff time and studio resources for scholars to take advantage off.
+Medics.Academy continue to donate film crews, staff time, design and engineering resources, studio resources and meeting space for the HLA and the scholars to use.